Relintai/pandemonium_engine/README.md

 Currently my best idea is to have 2 sets of popups, and the user can decide whether to have multi window support or not by using the proper ones.
 Still trying to figure out a way to make this simpler.

+Or the ClassDB could also switch between classes similar to how compat classes work.
+This does have issues.

+Or a pseudo-viewport + maybe pesudo Window class could be added, and just make  all the code handle it.

+Could also be inherited from Viewport or viewport could inherit from it, but it's ignored if disabled, also it does not allocate anything if disabled.

+Or Viewports could have an enabled property or similar, but that's prbably going to cause issues.

 ### TypedArray, PackedTypedArray

 2 new Variant types that stores an aray of elements of any single type.